Professional or Skilled Tradesperson

 What impact will labour mobility have on maintaining standards?

-Regulatory bodies for almost all professions have reported that occupational standards in British Columbia, Alberta and Saskatchewan were very consistent before the NWPTA.
+Regulatory bodies for almost all professions have reported that occupational standards in the NWPTA provinces were very consistent before the NWPTA.
 In most cases, there will be no changes to current practices other than ease of obtaining certification.

 How are these changes expected to benefit employers and increase employment opportunities for professionals and skilled tradespersons?